yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

    ![Resource groups is highlighted in the Azure services list.](media/azure-services-resource-groups.png "Azure services")

-2. Select the SQLMI-Shared-RG resource group from the list.
+2. Select the hands-on-lab-SUFFIX resource group from the list.

    ![Resource groups is selected in the Azure navigation pane, and the "hands-on-lab-SUFFIX" resource group is highlighted.](./media/resource-groups.png "Resource groups list")